Hiding Footnotes or Endnotes in a Word document is possible but needs a little trickery.

-Sometimes you want a ‘clean’ version of the document without the clutter of notes.
+Maybe you want a ‘clean’ version of the document without the clutter of notes.
 Or maybe the footnotes/endnotes are your own references for sources of information not intended for others to see.

 Ideally there should be options to print or export to PDF a document with or without the footnotes or endnotes.
 It’s a common need and feature request that’s been consistently ignored by Microsoft.
 In the meantime there’s only a workaround.
 We’ll start with some simple text and footnotes.

 In short, the usual workaround is to change the footnote/endnote styles (i.e. styles ‘Footnote Text’ and ‘Endnote Text’) to ‘Hidden’ under the Style settings choose Font then Hidden Text.